image-js/image-js-docs/docs/Getting started.md

 image = image.invert();
 ```

-Image can visit "Features" category.
+To see more methods visit "Features" category.

 ### Saving an image

-#### Save an image locally
+#### Save an image via Node

-Saving an image is an inverse process of importing an image.
+Saving an image is an inverse process of loading an image.
 First you need to put the decoded data back into an image format.
 To do so use `encode` function:

 ```ts